status-im/docs.status.im/content/tutorials.md

 truffle migrate --reset
 ```

-So, all we need to do here is add a `bot` directory in Truffle's `public` directory (i.e. the one accessible from the web) and write some simple javascript and - hey presto! - we'll have a decentralized chatbot.
+So, all we need to do here is add a `bot` directory in Truffle's `public` directory (i.e. the one accessible from the web) and write some simple JavaScript and - hey presto! - we'll have a decentralized chatbot.
 Copy the code provided into another `bot.js` file.
 The `bot-url` targets a `js` file, and this file will be loaded in the Otto VM shown in the anatomy.
-Code in this file сan interact with the input field, messages and react however we program it to.
+Code in this file can interact with the input field, messages and react however we program it to.

 ```shell
 cd ~/truffle-box-status/public/ && mkdir bot/